ersanchez/instructional-design/licensing/outline.md

 Works are automatically protected by copyright when they are created - even if not explicitly indicated.
 It is automatic.

-[Copyright lasts][last] "...the life of the author plus and additional 70 years."
+Copyright lasts [according to the U.S. Copyright Office][last] "...the life of the author plus and additional 70 years."
 There are also different time spans based on anonymous works and based on when the work was published.

 ## Licence Types for Multimedia